In Him Ministries:

 Our ethnicity doesn’t matter!
 Our gender and skin color don’t matter either.
 The only thing that does matter is how we respond to the gospel.
 We can only be justified and redeemed when we make Jesus Christ the Lord and Savior of our lives.

-The Apostle Paul tells us why Israel failed as a nation to keep God’s covenant.
+Why did Israel as a nation fail to keep God’s covenant?

 Romans 9:30-33 says, “What shall we say, then?
 That Gentiles who did not pursue righteousness have attained it, that is, a righteousness that is by faith; but that Israel who pursued a law that would lead to righteousness did not succeed in reaching that law.
 Why?
 Because they did not pursue it by faith, but as if it were based on works.
 They have stumbled over the stumbling stone, as it is written, “Behold, I am laying in Zion a stone of stumbling, and a rock of offense; and whoever believes in him will not be put to shame.”

-God promised that a remnant of believing Jews would still come from the people of Israel.
+God still promised that a remnant of believing Jews would come from the nation of Israel.

 Romans 11:1-5 says, “I ask, then, has God rejected his people?
 By no means!
 For I myself am an Israelite, a descendant of Abraham, a member of the tribe of Benjamin.
 God has not rejected his people whom he foreknew.
 Do you not know what the Scripture says of Elijah, how he appeals to God against Israel?
 “Lord, they have killed your prophets, they have demolished your altars, and I alone am left, and they seek my life.”
 But what is God’s reply to him?
 “I have kept for myself seven thousand men who have not bowed the knee to Baal.”
 So too at the present time there is a remnant, chosen by grace.”